The Timekeeper: The film

-Timekeeper announced that guests were just in time for a meeting between H.G.
-Wells and Jules Verne.
+Timekeeper announced that guests were just in time for a meeting between H. G. Wells and Jules Verne.
 Nine-Eye hid from the fair-goers but not so that Verne and Wells were hidden.
 After a brief conversation about their conflicting visions of the Future, Wells walked away, leaving Verne with a model of his Time Machine, which Verne had just criticized as impossible.
 After a sarcastic comment about time travel from Verne, Nine-Eye rebutted his claim and appeared to the author.
 Jules Verne decided to take a closer look at her and tried to grab her.
 Timekeeper, seeing this, tried to bring her back to the present, but accidentally took Verne as well.

 Timekeeper and Nine-Eye, realizing their mistake, tried to send him back, but he refused after discovering he had finally arrived in the future he had always dreamed of.
 He begged for them to show him the world of the present in 10 minutes or less, so he could return to 1900 and deliver his speech at the Exhibition (which made Timekeeper ironically reply that he did it in 80 days).
 They agreed, and Timekeeper set the Machine for the present date.
 He sent Verne and Nine-Eye to a dark tunnel, which Verne believed to be a "dark future".
 They were unaware they were standing in a railroad tunnel.
 The next thing to happen was a collision between Jules Verne and a French TGV train, with Verne becoming a new hood ornament.

 From the train, Jules Verne and Nine-Eye explored the modern streets of Paris (with Verne walking among the traffic, nearly causing an accident), which led Verne, curious, to try driving.
 As such, Timekeeper put him in the front seat of a race car, and Verne took off, albeit in the wrong direction.
 Verne then enjoyed a bobsled run.
-After this bobsled run, Timekeeper sent Verne and Nine-Eye to the bottom of the sea to show Verne how his novel Twenty Thousand Leagues Under the Sea came to life.
+After this bobsled run, Timekeeper sent Verne and Nine-Eye to the bottom of the sea to show Verne how his 1870 novel Twenty Thousand Leagues Under the Seas came to life.